Sabiia Seb

 Swenson, Andrew L..

-The performance of over 530 North Dakota farms, 1998-2000, is summarized using 16 financial measures.
+The performance of over 530 North Dakota farms, 1999-2001, is summarized using 16 financial measures.
 Farms are categorized by geographic region, farm type, farm size, gross cash sales, farm tenure, net farm income, debt-to-asset, and age of farmer to analyze relationships between financial performance and farm characteristics.
-Farm financial trends for the 1991-2000 period are also presented.
-Financial performance in 2000 and 1999 was the highest since 1993.
-Performance was much improved from 1997 and 1998 when one-fourth of farms had negative net farm income and over one-half of farms were not able to make scheduled term debt payments with the year's income.
-Crop prices were low in 2000 and 1999, but yields were generally good, beef cattle prices were...
+Farm financial trends for the 1992-2001 period are also presented.
+Financial performance in 2001 declined for all 16 measures, except interest expense ratio, because of lower government subsidies, higher costs and continued low commodity prices.
+Financial performance in 2000 and 1999 was the highest since 1993 because low crop prices were offset by extraordinary government and crop insurance payments, good yields and improved beef...

 Tipo: Working or Discussion Paper Palavras-chave: Farm financial management; Farm management; Farm income; Liquidity; Solvency; Profitability; Repayment capacity; Financial efficiency; Financial benchmarks; Tenure; North Dakota.; Agricultural Finance.